-Growing families often wonder if they can collect unemployment compensation while on maternity leave.
-The answer is - maybe.
+Growing families often ask about collecting unemployment during maternity leave.
+Most families face a loss of income during this time.
+The answer is – maybe.

 Unemployment for Compelling Family Reasons

 Outcomes vary based upon the state laws where you work.
 Not every state adopted the new rules, and each state applies a different interpretation for what constitutes a “compelling family reason”.

 Unemployment insurance is generally not intended for people who voluntarily leave their jobs.
 But sometimes outside factors may force an individual to stop working temporarily.
 The American Recovery and Reinvestment Act of 2009 (ARRA) provided funding to states as an incentive to upgrade state level unemployment benefits.

 The ARRA provides funding to states to encourage the expansion of benefits to include those leaving work voluntarily for “good cause”.
 One component of this definition is a “compelling family reason” which includes caring for a sick family member, and sometimes includes a worker’s own disabling health condition.